yanisoln/terminator/README.md

 ## contributing

 contributions are welcome! please feel free to submit issues and pull requests. many parts are experimental, and help is appreciated. join our [discord](https://discord.gg/dU9EBuw7Uq) to discuss.

+## businesses

+if you want desktop automation at scale for your business, [let's talk](https://screenpi.pe/enterprise)